-This chilli jam is a must-have for all who love combination between sweet and spicy.
+This homemade chilli jam is a must-have for all who love a combination between sweet and spicy.
 It’s a perfect addition to complete a meat table or just a simple sandwich.

 I discovered it only recently, bought a small jar from a store and fell in love with it.
 I’ve been searching for a recipe that might taste and look like the one I bought and this recipe is the best of all.